 The implementation of lockdown, home quarantine, physical distancing, and the banning of social gatherings has significantly changed the way brands engage with their customers.
 The concentration of customer engagement online has become more prominent these days as evidenced by the increase in users’ engagement with digital content.
 According to Socialbrakers’ State of Social Media Report: The Impact of COVID-19, brands have resorted to decreasing their paid ads as a means of tightening budgets while pushing more organic content.
 Further, more fans of Facebook European brands are spending more time online, which translates to increased brand engagement and page visits.
 Despite the reduction in ad spend, Socialbrakers recorded a consistent 12-16% increase in Facebook activity, which peaks at 8 p.m. every day of the week.

 This analysis tells us three things.
 First, organic strategies partnered with the right content prevail in this time of crisis.
-Second, COVID-19 has changed the way the audience interact with brands and lastly, brands are accelerating their digital transformation because those that do not are likely to be in great peril.
+Second, COVID-19 has changed the way the audience interacts with brands and lastly, brands are accelerating their digital transformation because those that do not are likely to be in great peril.

 So, you see, just because we are all in crisis, it doesn’t mean that you should cut back on your social media investment for fear of offending your audience.
 The key here is to understand your audience and your customers and know the type of content that will resonate with them.
-This part is critical as posting the wrong content can make you lose in the long-term.
+This part is critical as posting the wrong content can make you lose in the long term.
 It’s best to get it the other way around, that is, to lose in the short-term but gain in the long-term.

 How to Handle Social Media During the COVID-19 Outbreak